-Individuals should have the right to discover whether data controllers have personal data relating to those individuals, to have access to that data so that they may challenge the accuracy of that data, and to ask the data controller to amend, revise, correct or delete the data in question.
+Individuals should have the right to discover whether Data Controllers have Personal Data relating to those individuals, to have access to that Data so that they may challenge the accuracy of that Data, and to ask the Data Controller to amend, revise, correct or delete the Data in question.
 This right of access and rectification is one the most important safeguards in the field of privacy protection.
-They should also have the right to obtain erasure of the personal data and to object to its processing.
-Where applicable, they also have the right to data portability.
+Individuals should also have the right to obtain erasure of the Personal Data, to object to its Processing and, where applicable, to Data portability.

-The essential elements are the individual's ability to obtain data relating to him or her within a reasonable time, and in a reasonable and intelligible manner; to know whether a request for such data has been denied and why; and to challenge such a denial.
-As a general rule, the exercise of these rights should be free of cost; exceptionally, costs should be only those naturally inherent to the reproduction, delivery or certification of the data.
+Their essential elements are: i) the individual's ability to obtain Data relating to him or her within a reasonable time, and in a reasonable and intelligible manner; to know whether a request for such Data has been denied and why; ii) their ability d to challenge such a denial.
+As a general rule, the exercise of these rights should be free of charge; exceptionally, charges should be only those naturally inherent to the reproduction, delivery or certification of the Data.